Published — 14 October, 2020

 Saudi Arabia arms exports

-Thank you for contacting me about arms exports.
+Thank you for contacting me regarding military exports to Saudi Arabia.

 Thank you again for taking the time to contact me.